Omar Sangare- Founder & Artistic Director

 A modern hybrid retelling of Shakespeare’s Macbeth, told from the perspective of Lady Macbeth as a biological teen age boy presenting as a women.
 The classical text is combined with modern vernacular, exploring the current ideologies confronting those coming of age in an era of highly scrutinized gender identity, sexual orientation, political alignment and social media.

-A Time Traveler’s Guide to the Galaxy written & performed by Doug Harvey
+A Time Traveler’s Guide to the Present written & performed by Doug Harvey

 11/5 @ 7:00pm